airtonix/vue-localize/README.md

 }
 </script>
 ```
-The example above uses the following things:
+The example above uses the following features:
 - $localizeConf - global property of the VueLocalize plugin, which contains the configuration object from the VueLocalize config file
 - currentLanguage - global mixin which is just the proxy to Vuex getter for accessing reactive state of current language in Vuex store
 - $translateRoutePath() - global method of the VueLocalize plugin for translating path of the route to another language

-Read more in the "API" section below.
+Read more about these features in the "API" section below.

 ## Usage